SVAD's Feature Film

 - How did you get involved with this?
 What is your role in the production?

-My role in production is the 2nd assistant director (AD).
+My role in production is the second assistant director (AD).
 The assistant director's unit does a lot of team management and logistics for the flow of the production.
-We break down the script, and we schedule 84 pages full of action, scenes, dialogue, various locations and cast members, and stunts into three weeks of filming.
+We break down the script and we schedule 84 pages full of action, scenes, dialogue, various locations and cast members, and stunts into three weeks of filming.
 It's a big job, but it's creative problem-solving.
 I enjoy it.

-Our 1st AD is from Cali, working in Hollywood, so it's been great to work alongside him and also receive mentorship from someone who is working in the industry.
+Our first AD is from Cali, working in Hollywood, so it's been great to work alongside him and also receive mentorship from someone who is working in the industry.